lake-wg/edhoc/draft-ietf-lake-edhoc.md

 where:

-* C_x - variable length connection identifier, encoded as a bstr_identifier (see {{bstr_id}}).
+* C_x - (optional) variable length connection identifier, encoded as a bstr_identifier (see {{bstr_id}}).
 If error is sent by the Responder and corr (METHOD_CORR mod 4) equals 0 or 2 then C_x is set to C_I, else if error is sent by the Initiator and corr (METHOD_CORR mod 4) equals 0 or 1 then C_x is set to C_R, else C_x is omitted.
 * ERR_MSG - text string containing the diagnostic payload, defined in the same way as in Section 5.5.2 of {{RFC7252}}.
 ERR_MSG MAY be a 0-length text string.
+This text string is mandatory and characteristic for error messages, which enables the receiver to distinguish between a normal message and an error message of the protocol.
-* SUITES_R - cipher suites from SUITES_I or the EDHOC cipher suites registry that the Responder supports.
+* SUITES_R - (optional) cipher suites from SUITES_I or the EDHOC cipher suites registry that the Responder supports.
 SUITES_R MUST only be included in replies to message_1.
 If a single supported cipher suite is conveyed then the supported cipher suite is encoded as an int instead of an array.

 After receiving SUITES_R, the Initiator can determine which selected cipher suite to use for the next EDHOC run with the Responder.
 If the Initiator intends to contact the Responder in the future, the Initiator SHOULD remember which selected cipher suite to use until the next message_1 has been sent, otherwise the Initiator and Responder will likely run into an infinite loop.
 After a successful run of EDHOC, the Initiator MAY remember the selected cipher suite to use in future EDHOC runs.
 Note that if the Initiator or Responder is updated with new cipher suite policies, any cached information may be outdated.